openjdk/guide/src/index.md

 Welcome to the OpenJDK Developers' Guide!

-OpenJDK is the place to collaborate on open-source implementations of the Java Platform, Standard Edition, and related projects.
+The OpenJDK Community is the place to collaborate on open-source implementations of the Java Platform, Standard Edition, and related projects.
 It was created in November 2006, when initial portions of the JDK source code were published under the GPLv2 license.

 In order to work together efficiently, clear directions are sometimes needed to avoid misconceptions and to align developers' views of terminology and process.
 The OpenJDK Community is a fairly pragmatic place.
 "Do the right thing" is most often the right course of action.
 Still, if people do things in the same right way then everyone's work becomes more transparent and easier for others to follow.
 For this reason most parts of the development process have standard flows that are the recommended ways to do things.